Clergy and Staff

 Archdeacon Deborah is the happy Rector of St. Paul’s.
-Deborah is privileged to serve as Archbishop Anne Germond’s Archdeacon for of Thunder Bay – North Shore.
-Deborah started parish ministry in 2020, and after serving the Parish of West Thunder Bay for 5 years, she moved to St. Paul’s.
+She is privileged to serve as Archbishop Anne Germond’s Archdeacon for of Thunder Bay–North Shore.
+Archdeacon Deborah started parish ministry in 2002, and after serving the Parish of West Thunder Bay for five years, she moved to St. Paul’s.
 She continues to be passionate about serving God by striving to be an Ambassador for Christ.
-Deborah gives thanks to God for the gift of the growth in discipleship that is happening at St. Paul’s and the privilege of working with a team of Christ-centred people.
+Archdeacon Deborah gives thanks to God for the gift of the growth in discipleship that is happening at St. Paul’s and the privilege of working with a team of Christ-centred people.

-Archdeacon Deborah has been married to Dr. Jouni Kraft for 43 years, and they are blessed to have 4 adult children (John, Paul, Laura, and Thomas), 3 daughters-in-law (Carrie, Crystal, and Riitta), and 1 favourite son-in-law (Jan).
-Deborah is the happy grandmother of James, Luke, Grace and William Kraft, Clara and Daphne Kraft, Marcus, Scarlett, and Aleksander Brun, and Elli and Eevi Kraft.
-For relaxation, she like pilates, yoga, running, reading, and cottage life.
+Archdeacon Deborah has been married to Dr. Jouni Kraft for 43 years, and they are blessed to have four adult children and 12 grandchildren.
+For relaxation, she like Pilates, yoga, running, reading, and cottage life.

 Deacon Associate: The Reverend Anne Carr

-Deacon Anne has been our Deacon Associate for the past 2 years and we are blessed to have her.
+Deacon Anne has been our Deacon Associate for the past two years and we are blessed to have her.
 She is a kind and compassionate person who loves to visit parishioners at home or in the hospital.
 Anne was a nurse for many years, working in Public Health and Home Care programs.
 When she moved to Thunder Bay she started courses in pastoral care and worked as a chaplain at the Cancer Centre for 11 years.
 Following God’s call, she was ordained to the Vocational Diaconate in 2001.
-Anne is the mother of 2 adult sons and grandmother of 3 sweet little ones.
+Anne is the mother of two adult sons and grandmother of three sweet little ones.
 She is married to St. Paul’s former Rector, the Rev. Canon Paul Carr.
 Anne hears God’s song of the universe through worship, singing, and traveling.